Team-Probably/CTF_Session/Corrupted/Write-up.md

 ##### Hints to the Solution

 > Are you sure its a PDF?

-> Look up LSB Encoding
+> Also, look up LSB Encoding

 ##### Steps to the Solution
 * When you do a hexdump of the file, you see something odd is up with the magic numbers.
 It ain't a PDF.
 It's a GIF!